-- the application material including evidence that stakeholders and the community were notified about the application - a community impact statement (CIS) - the plan of the licensed premises and any authorisations - a plan of management for the licensed business - a development consent for the premises - statistics from Liquor & Gaming NSW, Bureau of Crime Statistics and Research, NSW Health and Australian Bureau of Statistics on the socio-economic status, liquor licence density, alcohol-related crimes rates and health issues in the local and broader communities

-• stakeholder submissions and the applicant's response to them.
+- the application material including evidence that stakeholders and the community were notified about the application - a Statement of Risks and Potential Effects - the plan of the licensed premises and any authorisations - a plan of management for the licensed business - a development consent for the premises - statistics from Liquor & Gaming NSW, Bureau of Crime Statistics and Research, NSW Health and Australian Bureau of Statistics on the socio-economic status, liquor licence density, alcohol-related crimes rates and health issues in the local and broader communities - stakeholder submissions and the applicant's response to them.

-We also considered Guideline 6 to assess the likely social impact on the local and broader community.
+We also considered Guideline 6 to assess the likely social impact to the local and broader community.